Results in Nonlinear Analysis

 https://nonlinear-analysis.com/index.php/pub

 <p><strong>Dear Authors,</strong></p> <p>We are pleased to announce a new scientific journal, in the research field of nonlinear analysis, that was founded at the end of January 2018.
 It is titled <strong>R</strong>esults in <strong>N</strong>onlinear <strong>A</strong>nalysis<strong>(RNA)</strong> with ISSN 2636-7556</p> <p>It is an <strong>open-access</strong> journal, which published only in electronic form.</p> <p>It is quarterly published journal ( 4 issues in each volume)</p> <p>The aim is to publish outstanding theoretical and applicable results connected with nonlinear analysis.
-Besides research papers of significant interest, we would also accept surveys from leading mathematicians on various theory areas of nonlinear analysis.</p> <p>For the first year’s issues, we would encourage authors to submit their papers to any member of the editorial board.</p>Results in Nonlinear Analysisen-USResults in Nonlinear Analysis2636-7556Transformation solution for Korteweg-de Vries equation with small delay
+Besides research papers of significant interest, we would also accept surveys from leading mathematicians on various theory areas of nonlinear analysis.</p> <p>For the first year’s issues, we would encourage authors to submit their papers to any member of the editorial board.</p>Results in Nonlinear Analysisen-USResults in Nonlinear Analysis2636-7556An information analysis of a novel fractional chaotic systems and its application to image encryption

 Copyright (c) 2025 Results in Nonlinear Analysis